• Skip to primary navigation

 Ready to clean out your fridge this weekend?
 Nah, me neither, but sometimes you gotta do what you gotta do.
 When you do finally tackle the refrigerator, take a few minutes to rearrange where things go.
 Most of us just put food in the fridge wherever it fits best, but there is a science to refrigerator storage—your food will keep better and for longer if stored in the proper place!

 The temperature changes according to shelf and placement.
-So here’s our handy guide to refrigerator storage – let’s break it down food by food!
+If you’ve misplaced the instructions manual that came with your fridge, here’s our handy guide to refrigerator storage – let’s break it down food by food!

 The Ultimate Guide to Refrigerator Storage